ayush-bisht/IoT-Analytics/Simulation Task/Task 2/README.md

 ## Environment
 The script has been tested on python2.7.
-It will not run on python>=3.6.
+It will not run on python3 and above.
 Install the packages in the `requirements.txt`.

 ## Compile and Run